WHANGAMATA KAYAK HIRE & TOURS

 Where is Donut Island located?

-You can find Donut Island off the coast of Whangamata New Zealand.
+You will find Donut Island off the coast of Whangamata New Zealand.
 Whangamata is a small beach town on the east coast of New Zealand.
 Donut Island is part of four Islands small islands known as The Whangamata Islands; Hauturu (Clark Island), Maukaha, Whenuakura (Donut Island) and Rawengaiti (Third Island).

 How long does it take to paddle to Donut Island?